AMWA-TV/is-05/docs/Controllers.md

 The Controller MUST allow removal of active connections via the IS-05 Connection API.

-The Controller MUST monitor and update the connection status of all registered Devices.
+The Controller MUST monitor and update the connection status of all discovered IS-05 Senders and Receivers.
 For instance:
 * The Controller MUST identify that a connection to a Receiver has been activated.
 * The Controller MUST be able to identify when an NMOS Sender is connected to that Receiver.
 * The Controller MUST identify when the Receiver connection has been deactivated.